 MoistureShield Introduces New Aluminum and Solid Core™ Composite Railings with Superior Strength and Moisture Resistance

-MoistureShield® introduces new Solid Core™ Composite Series Railing and Compass™ Series Aluminum Railing to add a contemporary, sophisticated look to any deck design.

-ATLANTA, Oct.
-26, 2022 /PRNewswire-PRWeb/ -- MoistureShield, a signature composite decking brand at Oldcastle APG, today introduced new Solid Core™ Composite Series Railing and Compass™ Series Aluminum Railing that adds a contemporary, sophisticated look to any deck design.
+/EIN News/ -- Atlanta, Georgia, United States`, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- MoistureShield, a signature composite decking brand at Oldcastle APG, today introduced new Solid Core™ Composite Series Railing and Compass™ Series Aluminum Railing that adds a contemporary, sophisticated look to any deck design.

 "We created our Solid Core Composite Railings with unmatched durability and moisture resistance for years of beauty and performance, much like our proven composite decking,” said Matthew Bruce, VP of Sales, MoistureShield.
 “We then went a step further to develop a superior powder-coated aluminum railing with modern styling that withstands the elements.”